vkrepo/MATLAB-NS3/README.md

 Optionally use the MATLAB PHY and Channel models, instead of the statistical models of NS-3.

 This co-simulation code currently:
    * Supports modeling WLAN network and 802.11p based V2X scenarios.
+      *	See the documentation for the list of supported classes.
    * Works with NS-3.26 version.
    * Works on Linux.
 Can get it working on Windows, if the NS3 library port is available to Windows.
    * For high-fidelity WLAN PHY and Channel modeling, MATLAB WLAN Toolbox is recommended.